Skip to Content

 Things You Need to Go from Highlights to All Over Blonde

-• A bowl for the mix;
+• A color brush and bowl for mixing and placing the lightener precisely.

 How to Go from Highlights to All Over Blonde